vs FishbowlVendor comparison

 For an SMB owner-operator running a restaurant, dropship store, or single-location retail business:

 • Setup cost.
-Fishbowl is sold by the implementation.
-Licenses start in the low thousands; consultants are typical for first-time setup.
-Time-to-first-PO is measured in weeks.
+Fishbowl is commonly implementation-led, and consultants are typical for first-time setup.
+Time-to-first-PO is measured in weeks for many teams.

 • UX from a different era.
 The product is functional but reflects its origins as desktop software.

-• No POS-native consumption.
+• Limited POS-first consumption.
 Fishbowl is a back-office system.
-It connects to Shopify but is not purpose-built around live POS sales.
+It can connect to sales channels, but it is not purpose-built around live POS consumption as the starting signal for buying.

 • No closed-loop control.
 Order confirmations and invoice replies are handled manually.